dekuNukem/duckyPad/README.md

 ### Security Research

-By automating *1337 scriptz*, you can take over an entire computer with the push of a button.
+By automating keystrokes, you can take over an entire computer with the push of a button.

 This is known as [BadUSB attack](https://arstechnica.com/information-technology/2014/07/this-thumbdrive-hacks-computers-badusb-exploit-makes-devices-turn-evil/), and was the original purpose of [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).